25 Sep Behavioral Health tips during Covid-19

 • Physical manifestations like headache, stomach problems or body aches

 As you can see, mental and emotional distress can manifest in a variety of ways.
-If you have any combination of these symptoms, you might be having a mental health crisis.
+If you have any combination of these symptoms, you might be having a behavioral health crisis.

 Manage Your Stress Levels